DionneMaguire/portfolio1/README.md

 I also used information from this video on youtube https://www.youtube.com/watch?v=9zBsdzdE4sM about css grid.
 I used the love running project to help with the process of setting up the Three Teds.
 I used w3schools.com website to help with creating and styling the textarea.
+I used https://blog.duda.co/responsive-google-maps-for-your-website to add and make my google map responsive.